gzmatte/Sonar/README.md

 # Sonar debloater
-A bat to disable Steel-Series SONAR additional outputs.
+A bat to disable Steel-Series Sonar additional outputs.

 ### How to use
 Open Sonar, configurate it.